apigee-labs/apigee-analytics-collector/README.md

 **Is there an option not to report usage information of specific API proxies?**
 No. At this time, the utility reports usage information of all API proxies within the selected Org and Environment.

-**Is there a way to submit data manually to Apigee Forwarder API?**
+**Is there a way to submit data manually to Apigee Collector API?**
-Absolutely. apigee-analytics-forwarder tool was designed to automate the work of extracting and posting the data to Apigee.
+Absolutely. apigee-analytics-collector tool was designed to automate the work of extracting and posting the data to Apigee.
 However, analytics data from Edge can be exported by sending it to the API directly.
 Here's a cURL example to accomplish this:

 ```bash